Chip off his shoulder

 The soldier or trooper had the right to defend themselves to the death.

 Often the shoulder boards had real wood inside them to appear more rigid.
+This is perhaps where the phrase:

 "Knock that chip off his shoulder" came from.